Glossary - Wi-Fi at RWTH Aachen

 SSID

-The Service Set Identifier (SSID) is the name of a Wi-Fi network that is originally defined when a router is set up.
+The Service Set Identifier (SSID) is the name given to a Wi-Fi network when the router is set up.

-These are the names of the RWTH WLAN networks that can be selected via the WLAN search on end devices.
+The following are the names of the RWTH Wi-Fi networks that can be selected via the Wi-Fi search on end devices.
 For RWTH, these are the names:

 VLAN

-A VLAN ensures that physical networks are divided into smaller sub-networks by preventing VLAN-capable switches from forwarding data packets to other VLANs.
+A VLANs ensure that physical networks are divided into smaller sub-networks by preventing VLAN-capable switches from forwarding data packets to other VLANs.

-This enables communication within the same VLAN, while data traffic between different VLANs remains separate.
+This enables communication within the same VLAN while keeping data traffic between different VLANs remains separate.